GhostScissors/GhostScissors/README.md

-## Welcom to my Code Abode
+## Welcome to my Code Abode

-👋 hey I am GhostScissors, a Fortnite Leaker, currently aiming to be better leaks provider.
+👋 Hey I am GhostScissors, a Fortnite Leaker, currently aiming to be better leaks provider.
 I am the type of person switching from projects to projects and language to language.

 ### 🗣️ Some of the languages I speak